ataylor89/diary/2025/august/2/README.md

 ASCII is a subset of Unicode

-ASCII supports the English language but it doesn't support other word languages like Mandarin or Arabic
+ASCII supports the English language but it doesn't support other world languages like Mandarin or Arabic

 Unicode supports almost every world language, including Mandarin and Arabic